CSS New Orleans: Construction and characteristics

 In early 1861, the secessionist Confederate States of America proclaimed its independence, although the United States government did not recognize the secession.
 The Confederates lacked a navy and had to build one from scratch.
 New Orleans, Louisiana was one of the premier ports of the Confederate states, and the city was one of the points of focus for the Confederates when building their navy.
 Control of the Mississippi River was considered to be an important facet of the American Civil War by both sides.
 In September 1861, Confederate troops commanded by Leonidas Polk occupied Columbus, Kentucky, violating the state's official neutrality.
 Columbus became the northernmost major Confederate defensive point on the Mississippi River.
 The Confederates initiated a shipbuilding effort at New Orleans, part of which were two floating batteries CSS New Orleans and CSS Memphis.

 Both floating batteries were converted from existing floating drydocks.
 The one used for New Orleans cost the Confederacy $50,000, was known as the Pelican Drydock and had been based at Algiers, Louisiana.
-The conversion process of New Orleans alone consumed 70000 ft of pine boards, and 16 tons of iron sheathing.
+Memphis may have been a drydock known as the Gulf Life dock.
+The conversion process of New Orleans alone consumed 70000 ft of pine boards, and 16 tons of iron sheathing; that of Memphis took up a further 80000 ft of pine and oak and roughly 20 tons of iron.
 She had a casemate for protection of the guns and crew that consisted of a slanted wooden frame armored with iron.
 The naval historian Donald L. Canney states that the vessel's dimensions are unknown, but historians Larry J. Daniel and Lynn N. Bock state that she measured 60 ft by 180 ft.
 Through the use of a pump, the draft of New Orleans could be raised and lowered as needed, including far enough so that the portion protected by iron sheathing was low enough to be the waterline.
 Her designed armament was 20 cannons: seventeen 8 inch pieces, two 32-pounder guns, and a 9 inch Dahlgren gun.
 The 32-pounder guns were rifled artillery.
 Additional self-defense was provided by a setup of boilers and pumps that allowed New Orleans crew to use hoses to squirt boiling water at any potential boarding parties.
 The setup also provided for intentional flooding of the ship's magazine if necessary.
 New Orleans was incapable of moving under her own power, and lacked living quarters for her crew, so the sidewheel steamer CSS Red Rover was used to tow the floating battery around and house her crew.
 The two vessels shared most of their crew.
+Little is known about Memphis, and the floating battery was likely destroyed when Union forces captured New Orleans.